-City Manager Augustus was appointed as the city manager of Worcester, Massachusetts in January 2014.
+City Manager Edward M. Augustus, Jr. was appointed as the City Manager of Worcester, Massachusetts in January 2014.
 As City Manager, he has focused on continuing Worcester's economic development renaissance, supporting education and youth and making city government inclusive for all residents of New England's second-largest city.

 The City Manager, his administrative team and dedicated city workforce focus every day on the following four goals toward becoming the country's most vibrant and livable mid-size city.

 Build Strong Neighborhoods Strong neighborhoods result from accessible city parks, community development through grants, investment in public schools such as the new South High, youth violence prevention and community policing.

 Create a Vibrant, Thriving City Worcester is home to a wide variety of restaurants, museums, theaters, outdoor festivals, art galleries and the Worcester Common Oval.
 Special projects like CitySquare, the new Polar Park ballpark, and Main Street Reimagined create a more attractive and thriving Worcester.

 Maintain a Sound Fiscal Government A sound fiscal and operational government develops when residents, City and community partners share responsibility and accountability, have clear goals and visions, strive for continuous improvement and provide easily accessible information.